OCA/stock-logistics-warehouse/stock_product_qty_by_packaging/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Glue module for `stock_packaging_calculator` and `stock`.
+Glue module for stock_packaging_calculator and stock.
 It adds product qty computed by packaging to:

-* stock move
+-  stock move
-* stock move line
+-  stock move line
-* stock quant
+-  stock quant

 Displays it:

-* stock picking view for move line
+-  stock picking view for move line

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.